Wrecking Ball (Miley Cyrus song): Live performances

 An episode of MTV Unplugged starring Cyrus premiered through MTV on January 29, 2014; she performed an acoustic version of "Wrecking Ball", among several additional tracks from Bangerz.
-On May 27, 2014 Cyrus performed the song during the World Music Awards held in Monte Carlo, Monaco; where she also won four World Music Awards.
+On May 27, 2014, Cyrus performed the song during the World Music Awards held in Monte Carlo, Monaco; where she also won four World Music Awards.
 She wore a gown with a scenic theme based on flowers during the performance.
 It received positive reviews for its understated simplicity and strong vocal delivery.
 Cyrus returned to perform the song during the musical festival on June 21, 2014, Summertime Ball at Wembley Stadium of London, in front of 80,000 people.
 Cyrus has performed the song during her ongoing Bangerz Tour.
 A critic from the Nashville Scene praised the performance, writing, "Wrecking Ball was sung by Miley and earnestly shouted in unison by the arena, some of the audience tearing up."
 Blake Hannon praised Cyrus' vocal delivery, writing, "The crowd kept going when things slowed down for Wrecking Ball.
 It was the highlight of the night, and not because of anything visual.
 The costumed characters vanished and the screen was black, with Cyrus belting out one of the best pop power ballads in recent memory with only a smattering of lights.
 It's a reminder that beneath it all, Cyrus has a voice — and a pretty big one, at that."

+Re-recording with Dolly Parton

+On November 30, 2022, American country singer and Cyrus' godmother, Dolly Parton, announced the plan to release her first rock album and that she was going to ask several other artists, including Cyrus, to be featured on it.
+On January 17, 2023 she revealed its title, Rockstar.
+On May 9, 2023, she announced its release date along with the tracklist.
+Cyrus was expected to be featured on a re-recording of "Wrecking Ball".
+Previously they performed it together, in a medley with Parton's "I Will Always Love You", during the 2022–23 Miley's New Year's Eve Party, broadcast on NBC.
+Parton revealed that the performance inspired her to record the song as a duet.
+On October 20, 2023, the song was released as the seventh and final single to Rockstar.